PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 boundaries, every other raw caller, compatibility symbols, and the following boundary-signature cleanup.

+The thirty-sixth owns the adjacent absolute-final affine post-ADD and decomposed-InstanceNorm post-bias cleanups.
+It preserves shared ModelIR/LayoutState identity, affine-before-InstanceNorm order, both raw schemas, all independent callers, compatibility wrappers, and both neighboring orchestration boundaries.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifty-five former unconsumed locals and two lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifty-seven former unconsumed locals and two lowerer scope locals.
 They also replace twenty-nine consumed mutation-evidence or aggregate-result locals and twenty tensor-count snapshots with three explicit boolean decisions, nineteen reusable summary calls, and one prune-aware